apache/cassandra-java-driver/manual/core/configuration/README.md

 If Typesafe Config doesn't work for you, it is possible to get rid of it entirely.

-You will need to provide your own implementations of [DriverConfig] and [DriverConfigProfile].
+You will need to provide your own implementations of [DriverConfig] and [DriverExecutionProfile].
 Then write a [DriverConfigLoader] and pass it to the session at initialization, as shown in the previous sections.
 Study the built-in implementation (package `com.datastax.oss.driver.internal.core.config.typesafe`) for reference.

 Reloading is not mandatory: you can choose not to implement it, and the driver will simply keep using the initial configuration.

-Note that the option getters (`DriverConfigProfile.getInt` and similar) are invoked very frequently on the hot code path; if your implementation is slow, consider caching the results between reloads.
+Note that the option getters (`DriverExecutionProfile.getInt` and similar) are invoked very frequently on the hot code path; if your implementation is slow, consider caching the results between reloads.

 #### Configuration change events